iamharshit955/Word-Composition-Problem_/README.md

 Time Complexity
 ========

-The complexity of this algorithm is O(kN) where N is the number of words in the input list, and k the maximum number of words in a compound word.
-The number k may vary from one list to another, but it’ll generally be a constant number like 5 or 10.
-So, the algorithm is linear in number of words in the list, which is an optimal solution to the problem.
+The complexity of this algorithm is O(n*l*l) ,where n is the size no of strings in Input file and l is the length of longest string present in Input file.